SC residents say emergency spokesman incited panic in defense of Dorian evacuation orders

 People who don't intend to evacuate South Carolina's coast with Hurricane Dorian said the state's chief Emergency Management Division spokesman was being snarky and disrespectful as they bickered over social media.

-But veteran emergency management spokesman Derrec Becker said he was just doing his job to save lives.
+But veteran spokesman Derrec Becker said he was just doing his job to save lives.

 Social media and cellphone alerts that read "Residents Must Leave Now" prompted Johns Island resident Thomas Legare to ask the SCEMD late Tuesday, "Who the hell do you think y'all are telling us to leave?"